Information and Computer Sciences

 Students must complete the following courses (47 credits):

-Substitutions are permitted with the written approval of an ICS faculty advisor.
+Substitutions are permitted with the written approval of an ICS faculty adviser.

-Waiver of certain requirements, such as by Advanced Placement CS Exam, must be approved by the ICS faculty advisor
+Waiver of certain requirements, such as by Advanced Placement CS exam, must be approved by the ICS faculty adviser.

 A cumulative GPA of at least 2.0 and a grade of B (not B-) or higher in ICS 111 in computer science are required for admission.